Market food stall

 Applies to all other food stalls which do not meet the Level 1 category.
 Examples include:

-These fees do not attract the Goods and Services Tax (GST).
+These fees do not attract GST.

 The annual licence is renewable.
 Council issues renewal notices 60 days before expiry.

 |Annual licence||$789.55||50% for new applications

 You must submit your application at least 14 days before the event, up to 30 days before.
 There are two parts to the application:

 - prepare a plan detailing the equipment you will be using and the stall set up.
 The plan needs to include where you place your cooking storage and hand washing facilities (a basic plan is usually sufficient)

 - complete the temporary food stall licence online application (pay with Visa or Mastercard).

 - Food safety supervisor notification (for annual licences only):

 - all licensable food businesses in Queensland must have a food safety supervisor.
 You can nominate this person when you make your temporary food stall licence online application